 A few historians refute such an event ever happened.
 They surmise Franklin probably would have been electrocuted.

 Debate and mystery surround the kite story.
 Remember, it was the 18th century when live demonstrations captured the eyes and ears of anyone interested in the mysterious!
 Whether fact or myth should not take away from Franklin's importance and how he profoundly advanced the knowledge of electricity.
-Look at it this way: We owe a lot to Ben Franklin who thrived on experiments over a quarter of a millenium ago.
+Look at it this way: We owe a lot to Ben Franklin who thrived on experiments over a quarter of a millennium ago.
 Next time you need your flashlight on a dark and stormy night, perhaps the lights go out in your house, thank Benjamin Franklin for he laid the groundwork for the invention of batteries and many, many other practical uses of electricity.

 Go fly a kite!
 That's right!
 Let's celebrate Ben Franklin and go fly a kite but NOT during a thunderstorm, especially if it is lightning.
 There is just not enough impromptu fun these days.
 Go for it!